ceciliassis/Exceptional-Sub-graph-Mining/README.md

 All the source codes are implemented in Java.

 ## References
 - Anes Bendimerad, Marc Plantevit, Céline Robardet.
 Unsupervised Exceptional Attributed Sub-graph Mining in Urban Data.
-In ICDM 2016.
+ICDM 2016.